alcy/perf-cal-2020/pcal20.md

   * A/S controls the number of active EC2 instances based on incoming ELB traffic and configured A/S policies
   * ELB balances incoming traffic across all active EC2 nodes in the AWS cluster

-All the subsequent performance data discussed here are taken from this is a production environment.
+All the subsequent performance data discussed here are taken from this application running in a *production* environment, rather than a load-testing environment.

 ## Performance Profiles

-Performance data was collected from the above **production** system using a combination of the following FOSS tools:
+Performance data was collected from the AWS production system and analyzed using a combination of the following FOSS tools and scripts:

   * JMX (Java Management Extensions) data from JVM
   * jmxterm